rbowsley/lamplighthelp/source/7-3-0_Viewing_All_Work_Records.markdown

-You can view all of the {{work}} records in your system in a single table.
+You can view all the {{work}} records in your system in a single table.
 However, if your organisation has a large number of records, it would be best to filter these down (see below) so that they do not take too long to retrieve.

 ### Viewing the Table